-If you are like most people who are about to or already qualify for Medicare benefits your mailbox is overflowing with plan options, many of which include $0 monthly plan premiums.
+If you are like most people who are about to or already qualify for Medicare benefits your mailbox is overflowing with plan options, many of which include $0 premium plans.
 How is this even possible?
 And are these plans too good to be true?
-Read on for the real deal on $0 monthly premium Medicare Advantage plans.
+Read on for the real deal on $0 premium Medicare Advantage plans.

-How can insurance companies afford to offer $0 monthly plan premium Medicare Advantage plans?
+How can insurance companies afford to offer $0 premium Medicare Advantage plans?

 What are Medicare Advantage Plans?